amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 2. The Dapr sidecar retrieves the specified secret from the secrets store.
 3. The Dapr sidecar sends the secret information to the service.

-Some secret stores support storing multiple key-value pairs in a secret.
+Some secret stores support storing multiple key/value pairs in a secret.
 In that case, you receive all the keys and values in a single JSON response like in the following example:

 ```http
 GET http://localhost:3500/v1.0/secrets/secrets-store/interestRates?metadata.version_id=3